phrenotype/qorm/docs/parts/cli.md

 `php vendor/bin/qorm makemigrations`

-In the *migrations* folder, you'll notice that a new file has been added with the format `Migration000[digit(s)].php`, based on the changes you've made to the models (Or if you've added or removed a model).
+In the *migrations* folder, you'll notice that a new file has been added with the format `Migration000[digit(s)].php`, based on the changes you've made to the models.

 ## CREATING A BLANK MIGRATION
 To create a blank migration, go to the terminal and run